Sharp Degree Bounds for Sum-of-Squares Certificates on Projective Curves: Many-Faceted Spectrahedral Cones

 We end this section with special cases of Proposition~\ref{pro:pointed}.
 A subscheme $X \subseteq \PP^n$ is a real projective variety if it is a geometrically integral projective scheme over $\RR$.
 Moreover, a real variety $X$ is totally real if the set $X(\RR)$ of real points is Zariski dense.
 The most important application of Proposition~\ref{pro:pointed} is the following corollary.

-\begin{corollary} If $X \subseteq \PP^n$ is a real projective variety, then the cone $\Sos_{X,2j}$ is pointed if and only if its dual $\Sos_{X,2j}^*$ is a many-faceted spectrahedral cone.
+\begin{corollary} Let $X \subseteq \PP^n$ be a real projective variety.
+The cone $\Sos_{X,2j}$ is pointed if and only if its dual $\Sos_{X,2j}^*$ is a many-faceted spectrahedral cone.
 Furthermore, the cones $\Sos_{X,2j}^*$ are many-faceted for all $j \in \NN$ if and only if $X$ is totally real. \end{corollary}

 \begin{proof} Because $X$ is geometrically integral, its coordinate ring $R$ is a domain.
 Hence, each nonzero element in $R_j$ is a nonzerodivisor and the map $\eta_g \colon R_j \to R_{2j}$ is injective for all nonzero $g \in R_j$.
 By combining this observation with Proposition~\ref{pro:pointed}, we first conclude that $\Sos_{X,2j}$ is pointed if and only if its dual $\Sos_{X,2j}^*$ is a many-faceted spectrahedral cone.
-Secondly, $X$ is totally-real if and only if, for all $j \in \NN$, no nontrivial sum of squares from $R_j$ equals zero in $R_{2j}$.
+Secondly, $X$ is totally real if and only if, for all $j \in \NN$, no nontrivial sum of squares from $R_j$ equals zero in $R_{2j}$; compare with Lemma~2.1 in \cite{BSV}.
 Therefore, the first part together with Proposition~\ref{pro:pointed} establishes that the cones $\Sos_{X,2j}^*$ are many-faceted for every $j \in \NN$ if and only if $X$ is totally real. \end{proof}